 - how “fucked up” I am for doing the things you say I am doing, saying, thinking, or believing.

 I will not allow myself to be bullied into a corner or blocked from leaving a room.

 I will not tolerate your rapid hand gestures slicing the air within inches of my face during any confrontation.

 I will not “do my duty” as your wife to appear happy and loving toward you in front of your co-workers so you aren’t embarrassed; if you verbally assault me on the way to a party or function, I’m going to tell all those people who ask me “Are you okay?” that “No, I am not okay; I was verbally assaulted in the car and feel like I’ve been punched in the throat.”

 I will not, under any circumstances, fake or deny who I am any longer.

-This is my declaration of freedom from abuse and no one can take it from me.
+This is my declaration of freedom from abuse.